AnnaPicha/PEANUT/README.md

 Therefore, my goal is to propose a NNP architecture that achieves an acceptable trade-off between accuracy and computational effort by using and fine-tuning well-established and tested methods to predict potential energy surfaces.

-Since some ideas and key features need to be used in any NNP architecture (e.g. the use of a neighborlist.)
-If the use of a complex tool such as the construction of a neighbor list will be required in my neural network architecture, I will try to use existing implementations (for pytorch-based models, this could be for example the neighbor list implementation of [NNPOps](https://github.com/openmm/NNPOps)).
+Some ideas and key features need to be used in any NNP architecture, such as a neighborlist or a differentiable cutoff function.
+Therefore, whenever possible, I will try to use existing implementations (for pytorch-based models, this could be for example the neighbor list implementation of [NNPOps](https://github.com/openmm/NNPOps)).

 ---